nodejs/node/doc/api/errors.md

 <a id="ERR_DOMAIN_CALLBACK_NOT_AVAILABLE"></a>
 ### ERR_DOMAIN_CALLBACK_NOT_AVAILABLE

-The `domain` module was not usable since it couldn’t establish the required error handling hooks, because [`process.setUncaughtExceptionCaptureCallback()`][] had been called at an earlier point in time.
+The `domain` module was not usable since it could not establish the required error handling hooks, because [`process.setUncaughtExceptionCaptureCallback()`][] had been called at an earlier point in time.